-- 19. The Agency Board may reconsider and modify any provision of this Resolution under the following circumstances: (a) concurrently with the expiration of the "Performance Test" (no later than 2 years after 1st RW Delivery) as provided and as defined in the RW Agreement; (b) a material modification in the terms and conditions set forth in the RW Agreement; (c) to make this Resolution consistent with provisions of any update to the GMA Management Plan that has been approved by the Agency Board; or (d) a finding by the Agency Board that the implementation of this Resolution is having a detrimental impact on the water resources in either the Forebay, Oxnard Plain or Pleasant Valley subbasins.
-The Agency shall provide a minimum of six months advance notice to the RW users before implementing any material change to this Resolution. - 20.
-Based upon the RWIA provided in Attachment A, 8,000 AFY of RW and M&I Supplemental Program groundwater extraction can be accommodated in the Forebay with little, if any effect on Forebay depletion.
-5,200 AFY of RW pumping is proposed as a substitute to the M&I Supplemental Program as part of this Resolution.
-Therefore, to remain below this impact threshold, no more than 2,800 AFY of groundwater pumping in any one year can be utilized by UWCD from the M&I Supplemental Program account. - 21.
-The City shall cease accruing RWPA on the date in which the first 10-year term of the RW Agreement terminates.
-Subsequent to the termination of the RW Agreement, the City shall pump its remaining RWPA pursuant to the terms and conditions of this Resolution.
+- 20. The Agency Board may reconsider and modify any provision of this Resolution under the following circumstances: (a) concurrently with the expiration of the "Performance Test" (no later than 2 years after 1st RW Delivery) as provided in the RW Agreement; (b) a material modification in the terms and conditions set forth in the RW Agreement; (c) to make this Resolution consistent with provisions of any update to the GMA Management Plan that has been approved by the Agency Board; or (d) a finding by the Agency Board that the implementation of this Resolution is having a net detrimental impact on the water resources in the Forebay, Oxnard Plain and Pleasant Valley subbasins.
+The Agency shall provide a minimum of six months advance notice to the RW users before implementing any material change to this Resolution. - 21.
+Based upon the RWIA provided in Attachment A, 8,000 AFY of groundwater extraction can be accommodated in the Forebay with little if any effect on Forebay depletion.
+5,200 AFY of pumping are proposed as substitute to the M&I Supplemental Program as part of this Resolution.
+Therefore, in order to remain below this impact threshold no more than 2,800 AFY of these credits in any one year can be utilized by UWCD from this account. - 22.
+Except for the pumping of any accrued RWPA, this Resolution terminates on the date in which the first 10 year term of the RW Agreement.
+Subsequent to the termination, the City shall pump its remaining RWPA pursuant to the terms and conditions of the Resolution.

-On motion by Director Naumann, seconded by Director Kelley, the foregoing resolution was passed and adopted on this 26th day of June 2013.
+On motion by Director , second ded by Director, the foregoing resolution w as passed and adopted on this , 2013.